abalchiumas/EstacionABC/README.md

 ### Multi sensor

-It was only tested inside [Tinkercad](https://www.tinkercad.com/), not phisically because I don't have enough components to build something like this.
+It was only tested inside [Tinkercad](https://www.tinkercad.com/), not physically because I don't have enough components to build something like this.

 ![Multi sensor circuit](https://user-images.githubusercontent.com/74436565/204427337-0fade1c3-36a0-40ab-899c-3c1e609dca85.png)